Ardeşen

-Ardeşen (Laz and Georgian: არტაშენი/Artasheni or არდაშენი/Ardasheni; Armenian: Արտաշեն/Artashen) is a town in Rize Province in the Black Sea region of Turkey, 48 km along the coast road from the city of Rize.
+Ardeşen (Laz and Georgian: არტაშენი/Art'asheni or არდაშენი/Ardasheni; Armenian: Արտաշեն/Artashen) is a town in Rize Province in the Black Sea region of Turkey, 48 km along the coast road from the city of Rize.
 It is the seat of Ardeşen District.
 Its population is 30,645 (2021).

 History

-See Rize Province for the history of the area, at one time part of the Colchis and Lazica kingdoms, Roman, Byzantine Empires and Kingdom of Georgia and later the Empire of Trebizond until their defeat in 1461 by the Ottoman Sultan Mehmet II.
-The origins of the name is believed to be Armenian coming from Ard- meaning field and -Shen meaning village.
-Also, it might be Lazuri Arteşeni coming from Ar-meaning one, te- meaning light, şeni- meaning for, Arteşeni in lazuri meaning "for a few light".
-It is logical because of rainy and cloudy weather of the area.
+See Rize Province for the history of the area, at one time part of the Colchis and Lazica kingdoms, Roman, Byzantine Empires and Kingdom of Georgia and later the Empire of Trebizond until their defeat in 1461 by the Ottoman Sultan Mehmed II.
+Explanations of the origin of the word Ardeşen in Armenian, Georgian and Laz have not yet been conclusive, but the root art̆a- in the name means fire in Persian.
+We also see this root in the surrounding districts.
+For example, Art̆anuci (Ardanuç).

 Geography

 Ardeşen is sandwiched between sea and mountain, with 10 km of Black Sea coastline, while most of the district is hill and mountain, extending 50 km inland, up to the Altıparmak hills and then on to Çamlıhemşin and the Kaçkar Lazistan mountains.
 There is plenty of rainfall but little land flat enough for planting anything except for tea, and life is hard in these wet highlands.
 The highland villages are remote, and reaching them with roads, cables and other infrastructure is very challenging.

-This was even more the case before tea planting began, when successive generations would migrate away from the area to jobs in Turkey's larger cities or abroad.
-10% of the land is used for tea growing, other than is there is little agriculture except gardening for local consumption.
-The first tea-processing factory was opened in 1947, other industry includes sawmills and furniture workshops.
+This was even more the case before tea planting began, when successive generations migrated away from the area to jobs in Turkey's larger cities or abroad.
+10% of the land is used for tea growing, otherwise there is little agriculture except gardening for local consumption.
+The first tea-processing factory was opened in 1947; other industry includes sawmills and furniture workshops.